BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 You'll notice a guy here: this is Truck Guy.
 He will take us for free between Sheridan and Gearen, so take advantage of this instead of paying the train fee whenever possible.
 If you fast travel with him 20 times, you'll get **Varoom**!

-Talk to the truck guy and have him take you back to East Gearen City.
-In Jenner's lab, use the Room ID Card on the right room to get the *Exp.
-Share*!
-Read the note, then talk to Melia's wardrobe to get the *Audition Tape*.
-Plug it in to the computer to watch a lore cutscene if you want.
-(TODO - move this or nah)

 North of here is an Audino breeder towards the top: every time you beat them, you will get *3 Exp.
 Candy S*.

 !battle(["Jody",:POKEBREEDER_F,0], "Forest Field")